-The reason for the appearance of the IFE is to be found in the complex interplay between the extent of the allowed phase-space, constrained both by kinematics and by causality, and what are the most probable and most energetic transitions.
-These quantities all depend on the magnetic field intensity, the photon transverse momentum and the radius, constraining the phase-space of the initial state of the quark.
-As we are using a simpler solution without a boundary condition but with a causal cut-off, it is not clear from this analysis whether this IFE is a physical effect or an artifact of the approximation used.
+The reason for the appearance of the IFE is to be found in the complex interplay between the extent of the allowed phase space, constrained both by kinematics and by causality, and what are the most probable and most energetic transitions.
+These quantities all depend on the magnetic field intensity, the photon transverse momentum, and the radius, constraining the phase space of the initial state of the quark.
+As we are using a simpler solution without a boundary condition but with a causal cutoff, it is not clear from this analysis whether this IFE is a physical effect or an artifact of the approximation used.